waltergcc/42-Piscine/Shell00/README.md

 # Shell 00

+In these projects we will learn how to use the basic commands of the Linux terminal.
+All exercises are commented for a better understanding.

+---

 ### Useful links:
 In this links bellow you can find videos that can help you to better understand some concepts covered in this project.
 <br>